Singaporeans have one of the most comprehensive social security mechanisms in the world called the Central Provident Fund (CPF).

 - Special Account (SA) – This is meant for old age and investment in retirement-related financial products

-- Medisave Account (MA) – This is meant for expenses in hospitalization and other approved medical insurance
+- Medisave Account (MA) – This is meant for expenses in hospitalisation and other approved medical insurances.

 - Retirement Account (RA) – This is created on your 55th birthday

-Your CPF Savings account can earn a guaranteed interest rate accordingly per year.
+Your CPF Savings account can earn a guaranteed interest rate each year.
 Initially, your OA’s interest rate is 2.5%, while the rest is at 4% i.e Special Account and Medisave Account.

 What is CPF Special Account?

-Now that we’ve familiarize ourselves with the basics of CPF, let us now head on to one of its specific usage: CPF Special Account.
+Now that we’ve familiarized ourselves with the basics of CPF, let us now head on to one of its specific usage: CPF Special Account.

 What are the features of CPF Special Account?